Roe v. Wade Case Summary: What You Need to Know

 - The Texas law invaded an individual's right to "liberty" under the 14th Amendment

-- The Texas law infringed on women's rights to marital, familial, and sexual privacy guaranteed by the Bill of Rights
+- The Texas law infringed on rights to marital, familial, and sexual privacy guaranteed by the Bill of Rights

 The Court split the difference between the two arguments presented.
-First, the Court recognized that abortion does fall under women's privacy rights.
+First, the Court recognized that abortion does fall under privacy rights.

 The constitutional right to privacy comes from the Due Process Clause of the Fourteenth Amendment.
 The Due Process Clause does not explicitly state that Americans have a right to privacy.
 However, the Supreme Court has recognized such a right going all the way back to 1891.
 Just one year before Roe, the Supreme Court held that "in a Constitution for a free people, there can be no doubt that the meaning of 'liberty' must be broad indeed."
 In Roe v.
-Wade, the Court decided that this right to privacy extends to a woman's control over a pregnancy.
+Wade, the Court decided that this right to privacy extends to control over pregnancy.

 - Physical health